michaelhuettermann/sandbox/all/src/main/resources/jenkins/oracle-cloud/readme.md

 [here](http://129.150.204.182:8002/all/).
 This is part of a holistic workflow spanning several pipelines including build and test (multiple test categories) of the web application, package it with Docker, run different checks on source code and binaries, derive frozen versions by dynamically nailing down Maven snapshot versions, and allow to cherry-pick RC and GA versions.
-In this use case, GA versions of the application are hosted on and run on Oracle Cloud, and are handled by the pipeline and toolchain you find in this directory.
+In this use case, GA versions of the application are pushed to Oracle Cloud, and are then handled by the pipeline and toolchain you find in this directory.

 ###### Overview: the included components.